MyMirelHub/dapr-support-case/README.md

 Hi Support team,

 We've been trying to get our order processing system working with Dapr pub/sub, but we're running into issues.
 The messages aren't getting through to our processing service, and we can't figure out why.
 We've spent the last two days trying to debug this.
+Things have became worse after we moved the Redis configuration to a local secret store.
+Now the apps won't even start :(

 ## Our Setup